 Never allow your emotions to direct your sales call by excitedly and prematurely offering your solution.
 Let the conversation breathe.
 When you jump too quickly to presenting your product/service when you see an opening, you fail to uncover additional opportunities.
 You also demonstrate that you lack patience.
 It reveals to the buyer that you’re focused more on yourself and not them.

-The Right-Hand Rule of 3 is a simple technique I employ on almost every sales call when I’m in the Needs Analysis step of the sales process.
-You want to maximize the mutual value for yourself and your prospect.
+The Right-Hand Rule of 3 is a simple technique for the Needs Analysis step of the sales process.
+The goal is to maximize the mutual value for yourself and your prospect.
 Therefore, when you get a buying signal from your prospect (they communicate an issue your product/service can resolve), here’s what you do:

 - Write the buyer’s issue on the right-hand side of your note pad.
 This column on your paper is exclusively for buyer issues.
 You know you’ll be getting to these issues once you collect them all.